 - Apple cider vinegar– works with the baking soda and milk to replicate the texture that would be expected from eggs.

 - Raspberries– fresh or frozen raspberries.
-There is no need to thaw out the raspberries before adding it in.
+There is no need to thaw out the raspberries before adding them in.

 - Chocolate Chips– Optional, but gives a fabulous burst of chocolate throughout.

+Step 1- make the batter.
 Start by mixing your dry ingredients in one bowl and your wet ingredients in another bowl.
-Combine the two together, before folding through your raspberries.
-Bake for 40-45 minutes, or until a skewer comes out clean.
-Allow the bread to cool in the pan completely, before slicing up.
+Combine the two together before folding through your raspberries.

 Traditionally, overripe bananas are best for banana bread recipes.
 However, I’ve found bananas that are ripe and not overly spotty to be the best.
 They help hold the recipe together and tend not to sink once out of the oven.